Teplá: Sights

-The most significant monument is the Baroque complex of the Teplá Abbey.
+The most significant monument is the complex of the Teplá Abbey.
 Its oldest preserved part is the Romanesque-Gothic Church of the Annunciation of the Lord.
-The complex is opened to the public and serves also as a library, museum and gallery.
+The abbey was rebuilt to its present Baroque form by the architect Christoph Dientzenhofer at the turn of the 17th and 18th centuries.
+The complex is opened to the public and serves also as a library, museum and art gallery.
+The Teplá Abbey is among the most significant monasteries in the Czech Republic and is protected as a national cultural monument.

 The Gothic Church of Saint Giles in the town's centre was built on the site of the former church in 1762–1765.
 Its most valuable part are frescoes from scenes from the life of Saint Giles by Elias Dollhopf from 1765.

 The Renaissance town hall belong to the oldest buildings in the town.
 It was built in 1572–1574 and formerly served as a Latin school.
 Valuable is also the Old Town Hall, built in the Baroque style in 1698.

-There are three significant mineral springs in Teplá, the best of which is Oriona.
+There are three significant mineral springs in Teplá, the best known of which is Oriona.
 Until 1945, a bottling plant stood at the source of Oriona.
-Now it's just a well covered with a gazebo.
+Now it is just a well covered with a gazebo.